mgsgde/healthcoin/README.md

 1. arduino to esp32 module
 2. esp32 module to werbserver
 3. webserver to blockchain node
+4. arduino to LCD Display
+5. arduino to Accelerometer

 **Algorithms:**
 1. step counting algorithms